Participation in the competition implies acceptance of all the rules and regulations included on this page.

 Acceptance of late applications is at the discretion of the Cork International Choral Festival and is not guaranteed.
 Late entry fees and late music penalty fees, as detailed in this syllabus, will be applied (See RULES & REGULATIONS).

 Choirs may avail of the services of the Festival’s official accompanist.
 Choirs must request this service on the application form when applying.
 An accompanist fee of €80 will also apply.

 31 to 40 members: €70

 Entry fees can be paid by cheque or bank transfer.

 Bank: Allied Irish Banks plc, Patrick Street, Cork, Ireland

 National Sort Code: 93 41 51

-NOTE: Please ensure that the name of choir and contact details is noted on bank transfer as narrative
+NOTE: Please ensure that the name of choir is noted on bank transfer as narrative

 1. All members of a competing choir, except the conductor, must perform in the Festival as amateurs.